AztecProtocol/aztec-v1-specification/README.md

 ### Separating proof validation and note registry interactions

 Because of these dual responsibilities, it might seem intuitive to roll proof validation and note registry updates into a single function.
 However this would undermine one of the key strengths of the AZTEC protocol - that third party dApps can validate zero-knowledge proofs and send the resulting transfer instructions to AZTEC-compatible confidential assets.
-(LINK HERE) demonstrates this type of interaction and, consequently, the importance of separating proof validation from note registry updates.
+[Zero-knowledge dApp contract interaction, an example flow with bilateral swaps] demonstrates this type of interaction and, consequently, the importance of separating proof validation from note registry updates.

 # Contract Interactions